 Although Alaska might appear to have limited postsecondary opportunities, namely due to low population and remote location, a closer look reveals otherwise.
 Students who reside close to major cities may attend one of three University of Alaska campuses or Alaska Pacific University, while smaller towns are home to several Christian colleges and technical schools.
 In addition, several four-year, Alaska-based colleges provide more than 100 online degree programs between them via distance learning, making a college degree accessible for any student with an Internet connection.
 We hope that our list of the most affordable bachelor’s degrees in Alaska serves as a starting point as you begin your college search.

-This concludes our ranking of the top six most affordable bachelor’s degree colleges in Alaska for 2019.
+This concludes our ranking of the top six most affordable bachelor’s degree colleges in Alaska.

 Other Rankings of Interest: